-If no cue points have been defined, press Last Cue to stop the recording and go back to the first recorded frame of the current memory block.
+If no cue points have been defined, the Last Cue button behavior depends on the camera model.

 RECORD

 This key corresponds to the 'ARM' or 'REC' commands on hypermotion cameras.

 When you press RECORD for the first time, all the A/V material recorded in the memory block(s) of the camera is deleted.